orbcode/orbuculum/orbtrace/README.md

 This is the development status for the ORBTrace parallel TRACE hardware.
 You're only here 'cos you're brave.
 This is built using Claire Wolfs' icestorm toolchain and currently targets a either a lattice iCE40HX-8K board or an Lambda Concept ECPIX-5 board (by default a -85F, but that's a trivial change in the makefile).

-This is now mostly complete (24th Jan 2021).
+This is now complete (2nd February 2021).
 In theory, on an ECP5  or ICE40 HX8 part, it will work with any trace port operating up to at least 106MHz.
 Some stroking of the logic may make it a bit faster but there's no point doing that until everything else is done.
-Early work on UP5K suggests it will run there up to around 50MHz, but work on that is incomplete at the moment.
+UP5K will run there up to around 50MHz, but if you're going out to buy something to use for running this code, that shouldn't be your first choice (ECPIX-5 should be, at least for now).

 This should all be viewed as experimental.
-There remains work to be done.
+There remains work to be done....but see at the foot of this note.
+There are now two distinct families of builds; Verilog builds that build the whole stack and rely on the ftdi UART for communicaton, and nmigen builds that use an external ULPI for USB2-HS comms.
+You really want the nmigen USB2-HS version if you'e got a choice.

 Note that ICE40HX1 support has been removed as it was just too snug to fit in the chip.
 The last version with (experimental) support for that chip can be found at https://github.com/orbcode/orbuculum/commit/58e7c03581231e0a37549060603aed7831c37533

 Outstanding development actions;

  * Parse TPIU packets to split out ETM data and buffer it on-chip (will allow for post-mortem dumps)
- * Complete UP5K (Icebreaker) support

 Current testing status;